ASML Holding

 - Technological Barrier: Developing EUV took 20+ years and billions in funding from TSMC, Intel, and Samsung co-investment.
 A competitor would need at minimum a decade and the cooperation of the entire semiconductor ecosystem to come close — and still wouldn't have ASML's 30+ years of machine performance data.

 - Service Ecosystem and AI Demand Flywheel: Once a machine is installed, ASML generates recurring service revenue for 20+ years.
-Q1 2026 Installed Base Management revenue hit €2.5B (+25% YoY) as the installed base expands and customers pay for high-margin performance upgrades to extract more output.
-AI-driven chip demand accelerated capacity buildouts, prompting management to raise full-year 2026 guidance to €36–40B from €34–39B; ASML now targets 60+ EUV shipments in 2026 (vs 48 in 2025), rising to ~80 in 2027 led by HBM/memory demand.
+Q2 2026 Installed Base Management revenue hit €2.8B as the installed base expands and customers pay for high-margin performance upgrades to extract more output — the upside surprise in Q2 came primarily from these high-margin service sales.
+AI-driven chip demand accelerated capacity buildouts, prompting a second full-year 2026 guidance raise to €43–45B (from €36–40B in Q1, +16% at the midpoint); ASML is now nearly fully booked on Low-NA EUV for 2027 and is lifting Low-NA capacity ~30% in 2026, with another ~30% under investigation for 2028.
+Memory-related system sales are guided to grow >75% in 2026 as DRAM/HBM customers expand aggressively.

 Ten Moats Verdict